The indoor unit displays F0, and the air conditioner will not start cooling or heating.

 How to Fix / Troubleshooting

-- Check wiring and connector: Inspect the sensor wires from the NTC to the indoor PCB on the right side of the unit.
-Look for broken insulation, pulled wires, or a loose plug on the PCB.
+- Check wiring and connector: Inspect the sensor wires from the NTC to the indoor PCB, typically located on the right side of the unit.
+Look for broken insulation, pulled wires, or a loose connector on the PCB.
 Reseat the connector firmly.

 - Test the sensor (if you have a multimeter): Disconnect the sensor from the PCB and measure resistance.
-At around 25°C, most Vaillant NTCs are typically 5–10 kΩ.
-If the reading is infinite (open) or near 0 Ω (short), the sensor is defective.
+At approximately 25°C, most Vaillant NTCs typically measure 5–10 kΩ.
+If the reading is infinite (open circuit) or near 0 Ω (short circuit), the sensor is defective.

-- Replace if faulty: If resistance is out of range or the code persists, replace the indoor ambient NTC sensor.
-Disconnect the old sensor, route the new sensor along the same path, secure with cable ties, and reconnect to the PCB.
+- Replace if faulty: If the resistance is out of range or the error code persists, replace the indoor ambient NTC sensor.
+Disconnect the old sensor, route the new sensor along the same path, secure it with cable ties, and reconnect to the PCB.

-- Power up and test: Restore power, clear the error by turning the unit off/on from the remote, and run in COOL mode to verify normal operation.
+- Power up and test: Restore power, clear the error by cycling the unit off/on from the remote, and run in COOL mode to verify normal operation.

-If F0 returns after sensor replacement, the indoor PCB sensor circuit may be damaged and should be checked by a qualified Vaillant technician.
+If F0 returns after sensor replacement, the indoor PCB sensor circuit may be damaged and should be inspected by a qualified Vaillant technician.

 Repair Difficulty